yandex-cloud/k8s-csi-s3/README.md

 * Almost full POSIX compatibility
 * Good performance for both small and big files
 * Does not store file permissions and custom modification times
+* By default runs **outside** of the csi-s3 container using systemd, to not crash mountpoints with "Transport endpoint is not connected" when csi-s3 is upgraded or restarted.
+Add `--no-systemd` to `parameters.options` of the `StorageClass` to disable this behaviour.

 #### s3fs